Key Information

 Having good Grievance and Disciplinary policies in place is a legal requirement, but it also helps you to have a process to tackle events of misconduct in relation to this.
 ACAS grievance and disciplinary policies are the gold standard that employment tribunals consider whether an employee has been treated fairly.
 In the templates below, there are also template grievance and disciplinary policies which the DBF use, which are based on the ACAS templates.

 On 26th October 2024, the government passed a new law requiring that employers take ALL reasonable steps to prevent sexual harassment at work.
-This includes sexual harassment by third parties to your employees.
-Below are a fact sheet on sexual harassment which you can amend, along with a poster that you should display in your office, visible to all staff.
-I would also recommend that you give any contractors a copy of the fact sheet prior to commencing work for you so that they understand what sexual harassment is.
-You can download these 2 documents here:
+The details of this are included in the template policy "Equal Opportunities and Positive Working", and you can find this in the list of policies below, which you can download and adapt to your Parish.
+This also includes sexual harassment by third parties to your employees.
+Below is a fact sheet on sexual harassment which you can amend, along with a poster that you should display in your office, visible to all staff.
+You can create your own poster if you wish to.

 There are some other laws which you should also be aware of.
 These are detailed below.
 Click on each link to understand more about the act to ensure that you treat your employees lawfully: